dheerajkhurana/DecisionTrees/README.md

 # DecisionTrees

 In this repositery Decision Tree model is implemented in python using the ML scikit-learn package.
 DT's are also visualized using the graphviz package.
+The Datasets(training & testing) used for making decision tree classifer are taken from UCI Machine Learning Repository: archive.ics.uci.edu/ml/datasets/Forest+type+mapping

 # What is Decision Tree Classifier ?